Shreejit-D/Computer-Vision/Virtual-Reality/Readme.md

 ### Task 2: Drawing Circles on Detected Corners
 - **Objective:** Highlight the detected inner corners by drawing circles on each point.
-- **Visuals:** The corners detected in the calibration images are highlighted with circles.

 ### Task 3: Camera Calibration
 - **Objective:** Use the `calibrateCamera` function in OpenCV to estimate the intrinsic and extrinsic parameters of the camera.
 - **Output:** The function returns the calibrated camera matrix, distortion coefficients, and other parameters used for image rectification and 3D reconstruction.
-- **Visuals:** Comparison of camera intrinsic matrix and distortion coefficients before and after calibration.

 ### Task 4: Estimating Camera Pose
 - **Objective:** Estimate the camera's pose (rotation and translation) using the checkerboard pattern.